jperilla/gibbs_motif_finding/README.md

 5. Create a profile matrix 4 x l (or 20 x l) with probabilities of each letter AGCT (or amino acids) at each position
 6. Take the random matrix you chose in step 3 and find the best probability based on the profile and set that starting position to the new starting position
 7. Repeat from step 3 until the list of starting positions does not change

+---

+## Logging

+The logs directory file gibbs.log is appended at each time the program is run.
+This file contains details at each step of the algorithm.